infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ## Active sprint

 The Active sprints display the issues that the team is currently working on.
-You can create and update issues, and drag and drop issues to transition them through a workflow in the scrum board.
+You can create and update Issues, and drag and drop them to transition them through a workflow in the scrum board.

 > How the new sprint is created:
 >